Md-Harun-Or-Rashid/Md-Harun-Or-Rashid/README.md

 ## 🎯 Goals
 - Getting an entry-level/internship/junior developer Job to exercise my knowledge, challenge me through a new problem, and, foremost teach me something new.
-- Deploying react app to heroku.
-- Using new features in existing front-end projects.
 - More commit and repositories in GitHub.